 It was a Sunday morning and it felt like any other work day at the Museum.
-That morning I was giving an Explore the Galleries tour to a group of visitors from Toronto.
+I was giving an Explore the Galleries tour to a group of visitors from Toronto.
 For the first 45 minutes, everything went according to plan – until we entered the Examining the Holocaust Gallery.
-In the middle of my introduction, a woman stepped forward and started using one of the touchscreen monitors located in the gallery.
-As she did, the group asked me to stop my introduction.
-Someone pointed at the screen and said "Judy, that’s you!"
-Judy Cohen, the woman using the touchscreen, was featured in the exhibit.
+In the middle of my introduction, a woman stepped forward and started using one of the touchscreen monitors to play a video.
+She asked if I recognized her at all.
+I didn’t, and that is when she told me her name was Judy Weissenberg Cohen and she was featured in the video!
 Surprised, I asked her if we could all watch the video together and she agreed.

-The video told Judy’s story: As a teenager in the 1940s, Judy had been deported with her family from Hungary to the Auschwitz concentration camp.
-Her parents, her four siblings and her extended family all perished in the Holocaust.
+The video told Judy’s story: As a teenager in the 1940s, she had been deported with her family from Hungary to the Auschwitz concentration camp.
+Her parents, her four siblings and most of her extended family all perished in the Holocaust.
 Judy survived the concentration camp and was sent to an airplane factory where she was forced to work.
-At age 16, she was liberated by American troops while on a death march.
+At age 16, while on a death march – the movement of prisoners between camps – she was liberated by American troops.

 When the video was over, everyone remained silent, even me.
 I have been a public speaker my entire life, but no words came out of my mouth other than “I’m speechless; I don’t have anything to say.”

 Judy took over and calmly started talking about her experience of the Holocaust.
-At one point, Judy pointed to the massive aerial photo of the Auschwitz concentration camp and said “That’s the place where I lived.”
-At that moment I realized that there is a kind of suffering that is impossible to explain or understand.
-Only the people that went through those tragic experiences are able to fully communicate their suffering.
+At one point, Judy pointed to the massive aerial photo of the Auschwitz concentration camp and said, “That’s the place where I lived.”
+At that moment I realized there is a kind of suffering that is impossible to explain or understand.
+Only the people that went through those tragic experiences can fully communicate their suffering.
 I also realized that we have the responsibility to ensure these stories are told.